That’s what Mr Nixon said about Lake Manyara National Park.

 A few minutes later he returned.
 “Come look at this.”

-In the grass behind our vehicle were piles of poop.
-“Elephant droppins,’” he said.
-“About a day old.”
+In the grass behind our vehicle lay several piles of dung.
+“Elephant droppin’s,” he said, “about a day old.”
 He took a stick and stirred the gooey mass.
 “Look at the seeds.
-The elephants eat the fruit and spread the seeds.
-The birds come down and eat them from the droppins.’”
+The elephants eat the fruit and spread the seeds; the birds come down and eat them from the droppin’s.”

-“That’s a pretty good strategy for the plant,” I said.
+“A solid strategy for the plant,” I noted.

 “Ugh,” said Vicki.